clearlinux/autospec/README.rst

 prep_prepend
-  Additional actions that should take place directly after ``%prep`` This will be placed in the resulting ``.spec``, and is used for situations where fine-grained control is required.
+  Additional actions that should take place directly after ``%prep`` and before the ``%setup`` macro.
+This will be placed in the resulting ``.spec``, and is used for situations where fine-grained control is required.

 build_prepend
-  Additional actions that should take place directly after ``%build`` This will be placed in the resulting ``.spec``, and is used for situations where fine-grained control is required.
+  Additional actions that should take place directly after ``%build`` and before the ``%configure`` macro or equivalent (``%cmake``, etc.).
+If autospec is creating AVX2, AVX-512 or 32-bit, these actions will be repeated for each of those builds, This will be placed in the resulting ``.spec``, and is used for situations where fine-grained control is required.

 install_prepend
-  Additional actions that should take place directly after ``%install`` This will be placed in the resulting ``.spec``, and is used for situations where fine-grained control is required.
+  Additional actions that should take place directly after ``%install`` but before the ``%make_install`` macro (or equivalent).
+  This will be placed in the resulting ``.spec``, and is used for situations where fine-grained control is required.